nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 How do we reframe?
 Especially deeply held beliefs?

-Well, before you even reframe, you need to create a quest that you've picked to guide your current north star.
-Or already be in a challenge that life has picked for you.
+Well, before you even reframe, you need to create a quest that you've picked to guide your current behavior.
+Or to already be in a challenge that life has picked for you.
 Otherwise, there's nothing to reframe.
 Just go with the flow.
 Assuming you're in a quest...anything that hinders your path is an challenge.

 When faced with a challenge...